 Staveley 4 miles with train and bus service.
 Oxenholme train station is 10 miles.
 Kendal / Windermere National Express 8 miles.

-This accommodation allows dogs by arrangement, is available to individuals and is on the camping barn map, the Coast to Coast Mountain Bike route and the Hostels that welcome stag and hen parties map.
+This accommodation allows dogs by arrangement, is near mountains, is in a National Park, is available to individuals and is on the camping barn map, the Coast to Coast Mountain Bike route and the Hostels that welcome stag and hen parties map.

 News & Offers

 …far from the crowds and the noise of modernity…

 Maggs Howe Camping Barn is in the quiet valley of Kentmere in The Lake District.
 You might arrive by the mountain bike or horse back on the Coast to Coast route, or perhaps on foot following the Lakeland to Lindisfarne long distance path.